tomgxz/Kraken/REPORT.md

   |`fontDropdownItem`| string| Template for a font dropdown element for the font family dropdown in the style modal.|

 <br><br><br><br>
-<br><br><br><br>
-<br><br><br><br>
-<br><br><br><br>
+<br><br>

 ### Validation
+  There is always the possibility that the code will break at some point, and where it does can have a large impact on the effect of this.
+For example, JavaScript errors will simply halt any further processes, meaning the user will have to refresh to resume functionality.
+However, this can be unintuitive and frustrating for the user.
+In contrast, flask will catch most errors, and throw a `500 Internal Error` that the user will see, causing a similar annoyance to the user.
+In the rare chance that something very bad breaks, such as the database being corrupted, the entire process will be stopped and the server will go down.
+As such, these, and many other possibilities, need to be accounted for and the risk mitigated as much as possible.

-  To make sure that the program is robust and will not throw critical errors, validation will be used throughout the code to ensure that the data entered by users is accurate, complete, and conforms to specific rules and constraints.
-Due to the usage of `<input>`s in the HTML code as the vast majority of the input methods, HTML can make sure that the correct data type is being inputted.
-However, some text that the user input needs to be validated to make sure that it meets certain requirements.
+  One way of reducing said risk is via thorough validation throughout the program.
+At any point when the user inputs information, both the client-side and server-side programs should ensure that the data is accurate, complete, and conforming to any requirements set.
+Some of this is aided by the usage of HTML `<input>`s for user input.
+This means that HTML can make sure that the correct data type and format is being inputted.
+However, a lot of data requires specific validation to ensure it meets certain requirements.
 Instances of this include:

 ##### Login and signup forms
   For the login and signup forms, the text inputted need to have specific parameters.
 For example, the username must have a minimum length of 3 characters, must not contain special characters, and must be unique in the database.
 To verify most of this, the `verifyFunction` subroutine is used.
 This subroutine is outlined earlier in the document.
 For specific things like checking that the username is unique, or that the password matches the given user, SQL queries are used to validate the inputs.
 The data here is verified on the client-side before being sent, and is then checked server-side to double check that the data is valid.